 Baby carriers are available for loan on request at parents’ discretion.
 Haddon Hall provides an area beneath the restaurant and in the upper courtyard to safely store pushchairs.

-The Gardens contains unguarded drops and very low parapets; visitors are also advised to keep close attention to young children and vulnerable adults.
+The gardens contain unguarded drops and very low parapets; visitors are advised to pay close attention to young children and vulnerable adults.

-Haddon Hall has one main block of toilets on the ground floor of the stable block at the end of the driveway approximately 366 metres from the car park.
-They are accessed across the gravelled area up a small lip step, rising to another entrance step and then level ground with four ladies’ toilets and one accessible toilet to the left.
-The accessible toilet has an emergency alarm cord, audible in the restaurant upstairs).
-The gents’ toilet is accessed up one step to the right under the arched entrance.
+Haddon Hall has one main block of toilets on the ground floor of the stable block at the end of the driveway, approximately 366 metres from the car park.
+They are accessed across the gravelled area up a small lip step, rising to another entrance step and then level ground with five unisex toilets including one accessible toilet to the left.
+The accessible toilet has an emergency alarm cord, audible in the restaurant upstairs.

-The toilets are lit with automatic lighting and have electric hand driers.
+The toilets are lit with automatic lighting and paper towels are provided for hand drying.

-There are two additional toilets in the lower courtyard inside Haddon Hall.
+There are two additional unisex toilets in the lower courtyard inside Haddon Hall.
 Visitors must first navigate the long set of entrance stairs or, if inside the house or gardens, come down through the main house and public rooms, cross the courtyard with two sets of uneven steps and enter near to the museum and house entrance.
-There are also additional baby changing facilities here.
-These toilets are lit with wall switch overhead lights and there is an electric hand drier.
+These toilets are lit with overhead lights operated by a wall switch, and paper towels are provided for hand drying.